Giorgi-dl1/G-express/README.md

 # How to start

-## In order to start this project, fllow these steps:
+## In order to start this project, follow these steps:

 ```
 cd backend